eisukeesaki/ft_todolist/README.md

 # mind trace

-This file represents something like footprints of myself in my mind.
-Somestimes I intentionally leave obvious footprints for the benefits of my future self(and hopefully other people too), and or because I chose to temporarily unload references that doesn't require quick access off of my mind's working memory.
-Other times I just code away without leaving any trace.
+This file is like a trace of my mind.
+I created it for several purposes.

+- organize the problem in order to solve it
+- for the benefit of my future self(and hopefully other people as well)
+  - to use it as a knowledge base
+  - quickly remember the status of the project

+It is not comprehensive.

 ## Table of contents